-Just like fruit juices and their concentrates, the purer the substance is, the more the product will work for your body.
+Just like fruit juices and their concentrates, the purer the substance is, the better the product will work for your body.

-If there is a juice concentrate that is 30% sugars and contains artificial fruit flavoring, parents will more than likely choose the juice that is 100 percent juice.
+If there is a juice concentrate that is 30 percent sugars and contains artificial fruit flavoring, parents will more than likely choose the juice that is 100 percent juice.
 Why?
 Because they know it is full of natural vitamins and nutrients.

-How much Creatine is too much?
+How much creatine is too much?

 It is proven that too much muscle mass could put too much wear and tear on your muscles and body, creating injuries that could have been avoided without the product.

-When might a health care professional recommend a Creatine supplement?
+When might a health care professional recommend a creatine supplement?

-Not only are Creatine supplements used for athletic performance and building muscle mass, but they are also used for muscle growth.
+Not only are creatine supplements used for athletic performance and building muscle mass, but they are also used for muscle growth.
 They are therefore beneficial for those who have weak muscles, and also for repairing your muscles.

-Your therapist may recommend Creatine in order to get you back to your typical muscle strength.
+Your therapist may recommend creatine in order to get you back to your typical muscle strength.
 Although other natural strength building exercises such as a thera-band or weights will be just as effective, sometimes the supplements will give muscles a bit of a boost to heal.

 Muscle repair takes time.
-Therefore, using Creatine over a length of time may be a necessity in order to rebuild muscles quicker and more efficiently.
+Therefore, using creatine over a length of time may be a necessity in order to rebuild muscles quicker and more efficiently.